Tave21/Computer-Engineering-UniPi/README.md

       1) Run `from_TIMED_to_INPLAY` to add some new (*randomly generated*) matches in the GUI's live page.
     - **SLIP VALIDITY CHECK 1:**
       1) For testing this and the following ones you have to log in with "*user*" as username and "*user*" as password.
-      2) Run `insert_TIMED_Matches_and_place_slip` (under:_src/main/java/it.unipi.dii/testing/testEvaluationslip_) to add 3 matches to MongoDB that will appear in GUI's match page, and it creates a Slip on those 3 matches.
+      2) Run `insert_TIMED_Matches_and_place_slip` (under:_src/main/java/it.unipi.dii/testing/testEvaluationslip_) to add 3 matches to MongoDB that will appear in GUI's match page, and it creates a confirmed Slip on those 3 matches.
          1) **after this step, please follow the test order and do not run any other script**
       3) Run `BeanBetGUI` (_src/main/java/it.unipi.dii_)
       4) Go to the match page.
-      5) Add a bet on the match between "*Test Manual Timed Team 5*" and "*Test Manual Timed Team 6*".
+      5) Add a bet on the match between "*Test Manual Timed Team 5*" and "*Test Manual Timed Team 6*" which are in the "*Ligue 1*" championship (this match will appear two times, since the double execution of the script).
       6) Go to the slip cart page.
       7) You can see the new  bet in the unconfirmed slip.
       8) Run `insert_TIMED_Matches_go_INPLAY` .